 If you have been following me here at Healthy Seasonal Recipes then you know that I am pretty much obsessed with roasting veggies.
 I roast them all!
-From root veggies like fingerling potatoes to Roasted turnips and Roasted Beets to other veggies like roasted cauliflower, roasted brussels sprouts, roasted broccoli and roasted green beans.
+From root veggies like Roasted turnips and Roasted Beets to other veggies like roasted cauliflower, roasted baby carrots, roasted brussels sprouts, roasted broccoli and roasted green beans.
 That’s just a sampling, so you know that I have covered a wide range here!

 I have yet to cover the basics of roasting asparagus here on the blog.
 That has to change today my friends because it is one of my favorite springtime dishes!
 Since April is the peak of Asparagus season and it is iso fresh at this time of year, I knew I would have to share my favorite method for getting perfectly tender and browned asparagus in the oven.

 I should say that years ago I shared this recipe for Sesame Roasted Asparagus Salad (which is essentially roasted asparagus with the addition of this easy Asian Sesame Dressing.)
 But I realize that may be intimidating sounding or not quite the easy basic side dish you were looking for so I figured that it would be useful to show you my basic formula for roasting the whole spears.

 You will need two bunches for this recipe.
 In the grocery store, look for spears with firm tips and ones that are not dried or wrinkled along their stems.